-Freecampsites.net only includes as much information as its users provide and is updated by members as they review a given campground.
+Freecampsites.net only includes as much information as its users provide and is updated by members reviewing a given campground.

 How to Get There

-Getting to Bayside Campground is going to require you driving off paved highways.
+Getting to Bayside Campground is going to require you to drive off paved highways.
 So know your rig before you start driving down the road.

-The last 4 miles to the campground are on clay surfaces, with a few soft spots along the way, so enjoy the drive but you stay alert.
+The last 4 miles to the campground are on clay surfaces, with a few soft spots along the way, so enjoy the drive, but stay alert.

 Stay on the road and do not turn off on any tracks that look iffy.

 The last 3 or so miles on your GPS should look like the photo below.